bosoxfan3/DCG-Client/README.md

   * MongoDB
   * Mocha and Chai - used for testing
-  * Travis CI - used for continuous integration and deployment -Pick16-API is deployed to Heroku
+  * Travis CI - used for continuous integration and deployment
+  * Heroku - where the Pick 16 API is deployed

 ### Security
   * Bcrypt.js - used to encrypt user passwords